Volkswagen used to love diesel. Not anymore

 The chief executive of Volkswagen says Germany should reduce subsidies for diesel cars and ban heavily polluting vehicles from its city centers.

-"We should question the logic and purpose of diesel subsidies," said CEO Matthias Müller.
+"We should question the logic and purpose of diesel subsidies," said CEO Matthias Mueller.
 "There should be a gradual shift in the tax incentives, the money can be invested more sensibly to promote more environmentally friendly technologies."

-Müller's comments, made during an interview with the newspaper Handelsblatt, underscore the German automaker's dramatic shift away from diesel after it was caught rigging emissions tests.
+Mueller's comments, made during an interview with the newspaper Handelsblatt, underscore the German automaker's dramatic shift away from diesel after it was caught rigging emissions tests.
 The scandal, which erupted in 2015, has exposed the company to charges that its dirty diesels are to blame for air pollution problems in Germany and beyond.

 Diesel emits far more harmful air pollutants than gasoline, yet it was popular in Europe for decades because governments offered tax incentives in the hope of reducing CO2 emissions.
 (Diesel engines were thought to be more fuel efficient.)